AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ### Step 2: Bisect by commits

-If the problem started to occur between now and two months ago, roll the code back to two months ago.
+If the problem started between now and two months ago, roll the code back to two months ago.
 Verify whether the problem still exists.
 Go forward one month.
 Does the problem occur there?
 If not, go forward two weeks.
 Does it occur now?
 Go back one week.
 Still there?
 Go back four days.
 At some point, you have only one commit left that is likely to contain code related to the problem.
 Your root cause is now likely limited to the files edited in that commit.

 You can substitute weeks and days with commits.
 For example, roll back 100 commits, forward 50, forward 25, back 12.